jeffreyfaatz/jeffreyfaatz/README.md

 <h2>🔭 Coding Projects:</h2>

-- https://thecypherforge.com - My personal, WIP, business website created fromt he ground up by me.
+- https://thecypherforge.com - My personal, WIP, business website created from the ground up by me.

 - https://github.com/jeffreyfaatz/TCCC-pump - Software and Hardware project to create a pump that mimics a human heart pumping blood for a Tactical Combat Casualty Care (TCCC) course.